w3f-community/asylum-item-nft/docs/items-metadata-standard.md

 **`metadataExtensions` is the object, that describes the way how the concrete Tag affects the metadata of Interpretation.**

-For example `png` tag can bring the required `fileFormat` field to the metadata with the default value `png`.
+For example `png` tag can bring the required `format` field to the metadata with the default value `png`.

 The whole structure of tag metadata:
 ```json